 How to Make a GDPR Compliant Form in WordPress

-There, you need to check the box next to GDPR Enhancements option.
+There, you need to check the box next to the GDPR Enhancements option.

+The second option, ‘Disable User Details,’ will stop WPForms from storing user IP addresses and browser information.
 Both of these settings are optional, and you can check them if you feel that you don’t need these features.

-You will see your form preview in the right column, and on the left you will see all the fields that you can add to your form.
+You will see your form preview in the right column, and on the left, you will see all the fields that you can add to your form.

 Note: The GDPR Agreement field is always a required field, and it cannot be pre-checked to comply with the GDPR law.
 You can only add one GDPR agreement field to each form.

-Adding your GDPR compliant form to WordPress posts and pages
+Adding GDPR Compliant Form to WordPress

 Managing Data Access and Deletion Requirements with WPForms